 How to Make a Dog Drink Water

-If you notice that your dog isn't drinking as much water as he normally does, you need to access for dehydration immediately.
-As I demonstrate in my video guide above, the first thing to do is pinch the skin on the back of your dog's neck, then let it go.
+(A) Skin pinching.
+As I demonstrate in my video above, the first thing to do is pinch the skin on the back of your dog's neck, then let it go.

 - loss of appetite